abhishjain99/Housing-Marketplace/src/house-marketplace/README.md

 - Link -
 - Navigate - used to redirect (not the hook)
 - Outlet - allows to render child routes / elements (need necessary changes in App.js or wherever the routes are written)
-- useParam - to get the parameter from link after / (here rent or sale)
+- useParam - to get the parameter from link after / (here rent or sale or editlisting, etc.)

 ### from firebase
 - <b>from /auth:</b>